-What You Need to Know About Natural Sciences Manager
+What Do Natural Sciences Manager Do?

 - Determine scientific or technical goals within broad outlines provided by top management and make detailed plans to accomplish these goals.